HOW I WORK

 I think of my work like this: the client is a river and I help remove rocks.

-Although I am not (yet) a psychoanalyst, I'm a great believer in analysis and analytic therapy.
+I'm a great believer in analysis and analytic therapy.
 Historically, psychoanalysis has prized insight as the main tool of healing and growth.
 But a more contemporary view — to which I subscribe — is that the therapeutic encounter gives the client a new relationship in which to safely experience fear, desire, envy, even love and hate — all the feelings that interdependency can stir up.

 In the context of that secure relationship, we will, together, do the difficult work of grieving losses, honoring fears, and understanding traumas.
 All of which will help you to become more alive to your immediate experience — to flow more freely.